Payroll Deductions

 A: The employee can either file a wage claim with the Division of Labor Standards Enforcement (the Labor Commissioner's Office), or file a lawsuit in court against the employer to recover the lost wages.
 Additionally, if the employee no longer works for this employer, the employee can make a claim for the "waiting time penalty."

-Q: What is the procedure that is followed after I file a wage claim?
+Q: What is the procedure that is followed after a wage claim is filed?

 Q: What action can an employee take if the employer retaliates against the employee because they objected to a deduction from their wages?